PoisotLab/ms_network_prediction/manuscript.md

 which serve as a way to expand to more than two discrete sets of interacting species (e.g. some parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes]).
-These different network types can be leveraged within the modeling process and may dictate what is the best approach _e.g._ using network-based features for _k-partite networks_ as a means to account for indirect interactions.
+These different network types can be leveraged within the modelling process and may dictate what is the best approach _e.g._ using network-based features for _k-partite networks_ as a means to account for indirect interactions.